Al-Andalus: History of Islamic Spain

 Moors in Spain Tour

-Despite their fall and expulsion from the Iberian Peninsula during the Reconquista (Christian Reconquest) in the 15th century, the Moors in Spain have a long and riveting history.
-Their enduring influence on this Spain tour can be seen from the ruins of their citadels still standing on hilltops and the old towns of cities, to the grand bazaars that continue to lend colour and life to the Iberian Peninsula.
-All will provide us valuable insights about modern-day Spain as we head from central to Southern Spain and the Mediterranean.
+Despite their eventual downfall and expulsion from the Iberian Peninsula during the 15th-century Reconquista, the Moors in Spain left an indelible mark on the country’s history.
+Their profound influence on our Spain tour is evident in the enduring citadel ruins perched atop hills, the ancient quarters of cities, and the bustling bazaars that continue to infuse vibrancy into the Iberian Peninsula.
+These sites offer invaluable insights into modern-day Spain as we traverse from central to Southern Spain and the scenic Mediterranean region.

 This small group tour will be escorted by an Odyssey Program Leader, the tour director and a local tour guide who will impart their knowledge about the places we will visit.
 Odyssey Traveller has been serving global travellers since 1983, conducting educational tours with small groups of mature and senior travellers.
 Group size is typically between 6 to 12 people who are couples and solo travellers.
 The cost of the tour is inclusive of all entrances, tipping, and majority of the meals.
 On this tour we will dine in local restaurants and go on a wine tour to enjoy Spain’s regional cuisines and rich wine culture.